I haven’t consumed news since 2016.

 If you think the media just "reports the news", think again.

-Manufacturing Consent, the famous groundbreaking book by Noam Chomsky and Edward S. Herman, demonstrates a different reality.
+Manufacturing Consent, the famous groundbreaking book by Noam Chomsky and Edward S. Herman, demonstrates a totally different reality.

-Backed by years of research and academic rigor, the book shows how media can serve as propaganda machines, leading to a more obedient and less questioning public.
+Backed by years of research and academic rigor, the book shows how media serve as propaganda machines, leading to a more obedient and less questioning public.

 It’s supported by studies from the Pew Research Center, which have shown that news organizations are influenced by political and corporate agendas.